stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

 1.0 nodes have been merged into Sherlock 2.0, the Sherlock 1.0 and 2.0
 distinction will disappear, and Sherlock will be a single system again.

+### Timeline

+The Sherlock 1.0 to Sherlock 2.0 transition will happen according to the following timeline:

+- [x] 05/08/2018: no new users accounts will be created on Sherlock 1.0
+- [x] 05/14/2018: the `gpu` and `bigmem` partitions are migrated to Sherlock 2.0
+- [ ] 06/25/2018: the `normal` partition is migrated to Sherlock 2.0
+- [ ] 07/02/2018: the login and DTN nodes are migrate to Sherlock 2.0

+This will effectively mark the end of the Sherlock 1.0 environment.

 ## What changes?